Brent Petersen

 University of New Brunswick

-On July 1, 2023, I became the Director of Graduate Studies, Department of Electrical and Computer Engineering, University of New Brunswick (UNB).
-I have held this role from July 1, 2006, to December 31, 2009.
+I have been the Director of Graduate Studies, Department of Electrical and Computer Engineering, University of New Brunswick (UNB), for the following dates:

 The Graduate Academic Unit (GAU) of the Department of Electrical and Computer Engineering has three graduate degree programs,